 What can be done with used silage film after use?

-Used silage films should not go to waste as they can be recycled to manufacture damp proof membranes, garden and street furniture and refuse sacks amongst other things.
+Used silage films should not go to waste as they can be recycled to manufacture items such as damp proof membranes and refuse sacks amongst other things.
 Recycling schemes now exist is most countries for reprocessing agricultural films and it is important (and more cost-effective) to ensure that films are prepared properly for collection by a registered waste management company.
 The following five top tips for recycling silage stretch wrap provide useful guidance in this respect:

 - Polythene for collection should be clean, dry and free of other contaminants to reduce transport and processing costs.
 Please ensure used polythene bundles do not contain tyres, metal parts, stones or wood.
 All these items have a major impact on the recycling machinery.